Selsø: Scheel-Plessen family

-Om 1821, Selsø was purchased by Christian Ludvig Scheel von Plessen (1702–1752), one of the country's most prosperous landowners.
+In 1729, when Skeel died, Selsø was passed to Christian Ludvig von Plessen (1702–1752), who was married to her niece.
 From 1728 to 1734, the Renaissance manor was adapted to the Baroque style and has not been substantially altered since.
 In 1728, Plessen also purchased the nearby manor of Lindholm.
-By testament, Plessen created a Fideikommis from the estate with the effect that it could neither be sold or divided between heirs.
+By testament, Plessen created a Fideikommis from the two estates with the effect that it could neither be sold or divided between heirs.
 After Christian Ludvig Scheel von Plessen's death in 1752, Selsø and Lindholm were handed down to his grandson Christian Ludvig Scheel-Plessen.

 In 1829, the last occupant of the property, Agathe von Qualen, Christian Ludvig Scheel von Plessen's widow, died.
 As her heirs were not interested in the estate, the manor's furniture was auctioned off and the house was left unattended for 144 years.

 The building soon fell into a sorry state as uninvited visitors plundered its remaining assets.
 Even the magnificent reception hall was used as storage space for corn.
 Salvation came in 1972 when the writers Grethe and Bernhard Linder initiated the manor's restoration.
 The restoration work was successfully conducted over the following 25 years, earning them wide recognition including the Europa Nostra award.

 Known as the Selsø-Lindholm estate (Selsø-Lindholm Gods), the property now belongs to the Plessenske Selsø Foundation (Den Plessenske Selsø Fond).